 How to stay healthy when training and dancing: Adapted from an HSS Facebook tip series

 For some young dancers, summer means intensive dance programs.
-Here are a few tips from Dr. Elizabeth Manejias, physiatrist and acupuncturist at HSS’s Integrative Care Center, that will help keep you injury-free during your increased training schedule.
+Here are a few tips that will help keep you injury-free during your increased training schedule.

 Rest.
 Get plenty of sleep.
 Studies have shown that fatigue is an important risk factor to developing an injury.
 Poor concentration from fatigue or stress may interfere with your ability to focus on proper technique and alignment, predisposing you to developing an injury.

 Feedback.
 Listen to your body.
 Ignoring an injury may unnecessarily cause your injury to progress.
 It is better to address an ache early on, as this is the first sign that something in your body is awry.
 Prevention is key.
 Maintaining strength, flexibility, and aerobic endurance is essential.
 Dance class alone may not sufficiently increase strength and elasticity.
 Remember, identifying an injury early on translates into decreased time away from dance and less time needed to recover.

 Fuel.
 Eat a well-rounded, nutritious diet and stay hydrated throughout the day.
 Making sure you are getting the recommended essential nutrients allows your body to heal.
 Adequate amount of calcium and vitamin D are required to maintain healthy bones, and eating an anti-inflammatory diet high in fruits, vegetables, and omega 3 fatty acids can help you manage your pain naturally.
 Remember that energy drinks and stimulants such as caffeine are no substitute for a healthy snack.